Volkswagen Golf GTE interior, dashboard & comfort

-The dashboard is a very modern affair based around a pair of large infotainment screens, with one taking the place of traditional analogue dials.
+The GTE's dashboard is a modern affair based around a pair of large infotainment screens, with one taking the place of traditional analogue dials.
 Overall design is slick, but with plenty of thought paid to practicality; a large storage tray sits ahead of the gear selector and there's another next to it for keeping smaller items.

 One of the biggest sticking points is a lack of physical heater controls – the touch-sensitive replacements that sit under the main infotainment screen can be a bit fiddly to use on the move.
 We'd prefer more traditional physical controls, but this is ultimately a small complaint on what's an otherwise well designed dashboard.

 The GTE comes comprehensively equipped, with highlights including its own design of 17-inch alloys, automatic LED headlights, three-zone climate control, keyless entry with stop-go functionality, heated and foldable door mirrors and a huge array of active safety and driver assistance systems.
 Ambient interior lighting also features, as does an illuminated grille.
 Android Auto and Apple CarPlay are standard.

 Leather upholstery is an option that also brings heated and cooled front seats and electric driver's seat adjustment.
 You can also specify an uprated navigation system with internet connectivity and gesture control, curtain airbags and a 'digital key' – a system that lets you use your phone instead of a traditional fob.

 Put simply, we're not the biggest fans of the Golf's infotainment system.
 The 10-inch measurement of the driver's display is slightly misleading, as we find it a little too small to be read easily.
 The main screen measures in at 10 inches, but the software can lag from time to time and it's easy to get lost in sub-menus.